CompAndSave/hugo-decap-cas/content/posts/printer-ink-scam-outsmart-deceptive-practices-and-save-money.md

 * Use grayscale printing and high-quality paper when appropriate.
 * Choose between OEM and budget-friendly ink based on your needs and budget.

-These strategies can extend your printer's lifespan, reduce ink consumption, and save money.
-Don't let printer manufacturers take advantage of you; take control of your printing costs today.
+Following these strategies can extend your printer's lifespan, reduce ink consumption, and save money.
+Don't let printer manufacturers take advantage of you; take control of your printing costs today!

 Need help with ordering ink?
 Have questions or need assistance?
 Reach out to our toll-free helpline at 1-833-465-6888!
-Our dedicated support team is available Monday to Friday, 6am-4pm PT.
+Our dedicated support team is available Monday to Friday, 6 am-4 pm PT.
 Get the support you need for a happy printing experience.

 ## Frequently Asked Questions